Fodezy/etl/connectors/uog/transformers/TRANSFORMER.md

 This document details **Phase 2** of a two-phase ETL process.
 The overall data flow is designed to be modular and robust.

 - **Phase 1: Extraction & Parsing (`extract/` directory)**
   - **Responsibility:** Scrapes raw data from source websites.
   - **Process:** Uses scripts in `extract/parsers/` to perform initial cleaning, converting messy web content into a predictable, structured JSON format.
   - **Output:** A set of "source-clean" JSON files.
 The data is clean and structured but still specific to the source's schema.

 - **Phase 2: Transformation (`transformer/` directory)**
   - **Responsibility:** Ingests the "source-clean" JSON files from Phase 1.
-  - **Process:** Maps the source-specific data to a final **universal schema**.
-This involves a hybrid approach of using fine-tuned models, general AI models, and rule-based parsers for data enrichment.
+  - **Process:** Maps the source-specific data to final, universal schemas.
+This involves a hybrid approach of using fine-tuned models, general AI models, local ML models, and rule-based parsers for data enrichment.
-  - **Output:** A final set of JSON objects conforming to the universal schema, ready for the `load` stage.
+  - **Output:** Two distinct sets of JSON objects: (1) a list of universal course objects and (2) a list of vector data points, ready for their respective loaders.

 ---